yagosamu/python-scientific-calculator/README.md

 - Auxiliary methods for clearing, deleting, etc.

 The calculator is ready to use and can be easily expanded with new features!

-## 🤝 Contributing

-Contributions are always welcome!
-To contribute:

-1. Fork the project
-2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Python Software Foundation
-- Tkinter developers
-- Python Community

----

-⭐ If this project helped you, consider giving it a star on the repository!